Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

     You have successfully created an `alfresco` core and an `archive` core.
 To verify, in a browser, navigate to the Solr URL, [http://localhost:8983/solr](http://localhost:8983/solr).
 In the Solr Admin UI, select the core selector drop-down list and verify that both the `alfresco` and `archive` cores are present.

-    Allow a few minutes for Search Services to start indexing.
+    Allow a few minutes for Search and Insight Engine to start indexing.

 8. Go to **Admin Console > Repository Services > Search Service** and verify that: